michaelsachs/GlobalAnalysis.jl/docs/src/installation.md

 !["VS Code screenshot showing the Julia extension"](./assets/clone_repo.png)

-- A windows appears at the top; paste `https://github.com/michaelsachs/GlobalAnalysis.jl` here
+- A window appears at the top; paste `https://github.com/michaelsachs/GlobalAnalysis.jl` here
 - A popup window asks where you want to save the repository folder.
 Pick any directory you like and click *Select as Repository Destination*
 - A popup asks whether you want to open the new repository.
 Click *Open*
 - Press `Ctrl + Shift + P` (Windows/Linux) / `Shift + Command + P` (Mac) to bring up the command palette, and look for `Julia: Start REPL`
 - Press `]` to switch to the package manager
 - Type `instantiate` and press enter.
 This will download and precompile all required packages, which may take a few minutes